openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2016 / 12 / 12
+-   Size categories added

+#### 2016 / 12 / 9
+-   `Ageless` removed as feat, added as perk
+-   `Elemental Mage` is now called `Battle Mage`
+-   Clarified Multi-Targeting in Chapter 6, no longer says Multi-Attack when hitting multiple foes with a single attack
+-   Missing an attack can now cause 3 damage instead of 5
+-   `Haste` updated, now each power level grants an additional 5' of movement.
+Attack disadvantage changed to static bonus to target evasion based on power level.
+Extra major actions are now made with disadvantage, if a roll is required.

+#### 2016 / 12 / 5
+-   `Well-Rounded` updated, now you gain advantage 1 on action roll outside of combat that are not invocations (bane or boon) for attributes with a score of 2 or less
+-   XP and level clarified, every XP grants a player 3 attribute points and 1 feat point and every 3 XP results in a level

+#### 2016 / 12 / 3
+-   `Alternate Form` updated, now you build your alternate form using the normal character creation rules, though attribute and feat points are determined by the tier level of this feat
+-   Banes are now inflicted for free on `10 over defense` instead of `10+ damage`

+#### 2016 / 11 / 29
+-   You can't use a supernatural attribute if the score is zero
+-   Area attacks changed, now disadvantage is based on shapes (Cube, Line and Cone)

+#### 2016 / 11 / 28
+-   `Mimic` doesn't require `Alternate Form` anymore, it instead requires `Deception 3`
+-   Can't choose `Alternate Form` when creating the secondary form granted by this feat

 #### 2016 / 11 / 25
 -   Updated character creation text to reflect new `Toughness = 10 + Fortitude + Will` formula